János Kádár: Kádár era

-During Kádár's rule, international tourism increased dramatically, with many tourists (including Hungarians who emigrated 1956 or before) from Canada, the US, and Western Europe bringing much-needed money into Hungary.
+During Kádár's rule, international tourism increased dramatically, with many tourists (including Hungarians who emigrated in 1956 or before) from Canada, the US, and Western Europe bringing much-needed money into Hungary.
 Hungary built strong relations with developing countries and many foreign students arrived.
-The "Holy Crown" (referred to in the media as the "Hungarian Crown", so as to prevent it carrying a political symbolism of the Horthy régime or an allusion to Christianity) and regalia of Hungarian kings was returned to Budapest by the United States in 1978.
+The "Holy Crown" (referred to in the media as the "Hungarian Crown", so as to prevent it carrying a political symbolism of the Horthy régime or an allusion to Christianity) and regalia of Hungarian kings were returned to Budapest by the United States in 1978.

 Kádár was known for his simple and modest lifestyle and avoided the self-indulgence persona of other Communist leaders.
 Although he was never personally corrupt, he sometimes overlooked corrupt dealings of other members of the elite to an extent.
 To strengthen his popularity, whispering propaganda depicted him as totally intolerant to corruption by his underlings.
 Playing chess was one of his favorite pastimes.
 However, he was an avid hunter (hunting for sport used to be an aristocratic hobby before 1945 in Hungary and this pattern continued during the Communist era when it became a cherished pastime and occasion for the new elite to informally socialize and to get drunk), and was a member of an exclusive hunting association made up by Party leaders and other dignitaries.
 He wasn't a heavy drinker though and demanded modesty when he was present.
 Also, foreign guests often visited the Hungarian forests too, from the Shah of Iran through Fidel Castro to the King of Nepal, and Leonid Brezhnev hunted with Kádár several times.
 The popularity of this "gentleman's sport" among Communist leaders was marked by political decisions made on hunting excursions.

 Kádár was awarded the Lenin Peace Prize (1975–76).
 He was also awarded the title Hero of the Soviet Union on 3 April 1964.